-This Valuing Nature Keynote Lecture will be given by Professor Andrew Lovett from the University of East Anglia (UEA).
-The 45 minute lecture will be followed by a panel discussion chaired by Professor Michael Winter with Professor Neil Strachan, Director, UCL Energy Institute and the Hon.
+This Valuing Nature Keynote Lecture was given by Professor Andrew Lovett from the University of East Anglia (UEA).
+The 45 minute lecture was followed by a panel discussion chaired by Professor Michael Winter with Professor Neil Strachan, Director, UCL Energy Institute and the Hon.
 Professor Peter Pearson Imperial College London and Ece Ozdemiroglu, Managing Director of eftec (Economics of the Environment Consultancy) and member of the Climate Change Committee – Adaptation Sub-Committee.

 Date: 3 December 2018, 18:30 to 20:30